What’s the difference between a Bar & Bat Mitzvah?

 These are both Bar & Bat Mitzvah customs, not commandments.

 A Bar & Bat Mitzvah share a lot of the same customs:

-- They both usually celebrate their Bar/Bat Mitzvah: whether it’s in a form of a party, a small reception or a Bar/Bat Mitzvah trip.
+- They both usually celebrate their Bar/Bat Mitzvah: whether it’s in the form of a Bar/Bat Mitzvah party, a Kiddush luncheon or a Bar/Bat Mitzvah trip

 - Both of them usually give a Bar/Bat Mitzvah speech